vrescobar/webpack-haxe-loader/README.md

 This is the simplest and most compatible [Haxe](https://haxe.org) loader for webpack that exists.

-It takes the javascript output as it is created by your `hxml` haxe file and passes it to webpack without any other additional transformation.
-That means that any library, feature or haxe version will be supported as long as the generated JS files are self-contained.
+It takes the javascript output as it is created by your *hxml* haxe file and passes it to webpack without any other additional transformation.
+That means that any library, feature or haxe version will be supported as long as the generated JS files by your *hxml* are self-contained.

-That means that in your projects you can use the newest hace release and just import your new **JS ES6** Haxe generated classes without any trouble, or use any additional library or extern as you would do in any other bare haxe project.
+That means that in your projects you can use the newest haxe release and just import your new **JS ES6** Haxe generated classes without any trouble.
+Or use any additional library or extern without the risk of any incompatibility, as you would do in any other bare haxe project.

 Example of usage with ES6 class import style: